Chicago Bus Accident Lawyers Serving People Across Illinois

-When you have been injured in a bus accident, your focus is on getting the highest amount of compensation that you can.
+When you have been injured in a bus crash, your focus is on getting the highest amount of compensation that you can.
 While the jury may award you money, you want to make sure that the defendant has the ability to pay the verdict or settlement.

 So long as the driver was acting within the scope of their employment, they are considered to be an agent of their employer.
 This means that their employer is liable for their actions because the driver is their representative.
-The Common Carrier Doctrine means that the bus company would be liable even for actions that are outside the bus driver's scope of employment.
+The Common Carrier Doctrine means that the company would be liable even for actions that are outside the driver's scope of employment.

 For you as the plaintiff, this has several different advantages that will help your position.
 First, and most important, is that the corporate defendant will have deeper pockets than the driver of the bus.
 The driver is a salaried employee and likely would not have the assets to pay millions of dollars so a verdict against them would not help you much.

-The deeper pockets may lead to larger settlements for plaintiffs in bus accident lawsuits.
+The deeper pockets may lead to larger settlements for plaintiffs in bus injury lawsuits.
 The defendants in these cases are used to being sued so they will attempt to settle the case when the facts are not in their favor.

-Can I Sue a Public Bus Company as Well as a Private Bus Company?
+Can I Sue a Public Bus Company as well as a Private Bus Company?

-Many of the possible defendants in a bus accident lawsuit are governmental agencies.
+Many of the possible defendants in a bus lawsuit are governmental agencies.
 For example, the CTA is an independent governmental agency.
 In addition, school bus accidents involve school districts which are also government agencies.
 While the federal government cannot be sued, state and city governments can be sued.

-These agencies has the same exact liability as a private for-profit defendant.
+These agencies have the same exact liability as a private for-profit defendant.
 While there are damage caps in state tort claims, these do not apply if the accident was caused by a state-owned vehicle.

 There are only minor differences in lawsuits against private and governmental entities.
 One difference is that the statute of limitations in a lawsuit against the government is shortened to a year.
 Another difference is that the governmental entity must be given notice of the claim before filing it.
 This notice must include certain basic information including a brief description of what happened in the accident.
 In order to determine how the law applies to your situation, you should consult with a bus accident attorney.